Terryyyds/llm-translator-on-python/README.md

 ## 🎓 Project Background

-This project emerged from the personal needs of an international student pursuing a Master of Business Information Systems degree.
+This project emerged from the personal needs of an international student pursuing a MBIS degree.
 As English was a second language, frequent translation requirements during studies and programming hobbies motivated the creation of this tool.
 Built in 2023 when GPT-3.5 represented the pinnacle of AI technology, this project demonstrates early practical application of large language models in desktop applications.

 ## ✨ Project Highlights